Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### This question requires that you evaluate the underlined text to determine if it is correct.
-You have several virtual machines in an Azure subscription.
+### You have several virtual machines in an Azure subscription.
 You create a new subscription.
-The virtual machines cannot be moved to the new subscription.
+[The virtual machines cannot be moved to the new subscription].

 - [ ] No change is needed.
 - [x] The virtual machines can be moved to the new subscription.